mesfind/bioinfo-python/_episodes/03-starting-with-data.md

 [matplotlib](http://matplotlib.org/) and integrates nicely with other libraries that use [NumPy](http://www.numpy.org/) (which is another Python library) arrays.

-Python doesn't load all of the libraries available to it by default.
+Python does not load all available libraries by default.
 We have to add an `import` statement to our code in order to use library functions.
 To import a library, we use the syntax `import libraryName`.
 If we want to give the library a nickname to shorten the command, we can add `as myNickName`.